Hi, I'm

 Spectroscopy and modeling of 171Yb Rydberg states for high-fidelity two-qubit gates June 2024

-• Publisher: arXiv (submitted to Physical Review X)
+• Publisher: Physical Review X

 My CV